Table Rate Shipping

 ↑ Back to top

 Dave has a t-shirt shop.
-People often buy multiples of his t-shirts.
-His base rate of shipping is $2, and then each t-shirt adds $1 to shipping.
-To create his shipping rules, Dave does the following:
+People often buy multiple t-shirts.
+The base shipping rate is $2, and each t-shirt adds $1.
+To create the shop’s shipping rules, Dave does the following:

-1. Creates a shipping class, small, to apply to all of his t-shirts
+1. Creates a “Small” shipping class to apply to all of his t-shirts.

-3. Chooses the Calculated rate (per shipping class) calculation type
+5. Chooses the Calculated rate (per shipping class) calculation type.

 • Min:1 Max:1000